 You will know that prospecting is sufficient when your goals are met.
 Once you have achieved your goals, prospecting can be closed.
 In prospecting, there are some key indicators to measure your progress against your goals.
 For example, you should consider the following elements

 In addition, keeping an eye on this data allows you to measure the effectiveness of your strategy and to take corrective action if there are problems.
-You can use Hubspot to track the progress of your prospecting!
+You can use Hubspot to track the progress of your sales prospecting!

-Emailing is a common business prospecting strategy.
+Emailing is a common sales prospecting strategy.
 This method requires the use of a specific tool, but its advantage lies in the possibility of automating the sending and sending personalised messages.
 We have an article with tips on emailing, if you are interested in this technique.

 You can also choose to set up a dedicated prospecting team.
 This could be particularly effective if you want to prospect by phone.
 Participation in various trade shows can also be beneficial.